mvysny/mvysny.github.io/_posts/2024-12-10-apple-rant.md

 The way iOS does app settings is a complete UX disaster too: in order to configure the app, I have to close the app, go to Settings, find the app and set it up.
 WHY?
 I was in the fucking app in the first place but okay I guess!

+The iPhone keyboard is so broken it's not even funny.
+The autocorrection sucks, the UX for correcting autocorrection is horrible and I find myself fighting the UX to correct the autocorrection suggestions; most importantly, the support for auto-switching between three languages is non-existent.
+Apple, please take a hard long look at Google's keyboard, and then copy it.

 The programming environment on MacBook sucks balls.
 In order to install stuff, you need to install HomeBrew: *you download a bash script from the internet and run it as root*. **NO FUCKING WAY**.
 [Linux-in-VM saves the day](../ubuntu-in-parallels/).